 The preferred portion of the Company’s capital structure was bifurcated into debt-like and equity-like components.
 The debt-like piece reflects liquidation preferences (or the equivalent value to the extent preferred converts) while the equity-like segment reflects value over and above such liquidation preferences;

-The values for both were calculated as the probability-weighted present value of each relevant component under the IPO Waterfall;
+The values for both were calculated as the probability-weighted present value of each relevant component under the IPO Waterfall Analysis;

 The cost of capital for the debt-like portion was based on rates for venture debt based on RNA’s observations of such markets; and

-The cost of capital for the equity-like component was a back solve in order to achieve approximately 15.0% to 20.0% venture capital portfolio returns (across the total preferred investment).
-Such venture capital portfolio returns are generally consistent with observations of historical and expected venture capital returns for early stage biotechnology investing (adjusted for carried interest).
+The cost of capital for the equity-like component was a back solve in order to achieve approximately 15.0% to 20.0% VC portfolio returns (across the total preferred investment).
+Such VC portfolio returns are generally consistent with observations of historical and expected VC returns.

 Equity: